candemas97/MLOps/assignment_4/README.md

 - Create a docker-compose.yaml that allows you to use the published image.
 - Create a different docker-compose.yaml that allows you to perform load testing on your inference image (use Locust).
 - Limit the resources of your inference container as much as possible so that it can handle 10,000 requests.

+**Bonus**
+Create unit tests that allow you to validate the correct operation of your inference image.

 ## What was done to solve it